 - Approved septic and well permits from the Oakland County Health Department.

-- Soil and Erosion permit required from Oakland County Drain Commission.
+- Soil and Erosion permit required from Oakland County Drain Commission or a waiver.

 - Michigan Uniform Energy Code compliance information.
 This shall include R-factors and specifications from window manufacturers.